scality/Zenko-RFCs/utapi/DESIGN.md

 Shards are stored using `<prefix>:shards:<timestamp>` `timestamp` is a UNIX style timestamp indicating the beginning of the shard

-#### Warp10
+#### Warp 10

-Warp10 is used for long term storage and analysis of events in Utapi.
-In Warp10 parlance each event is a `measure` consisting of a timestamp, `class`, key value pair `labels`, and an associated value.
+Warp 10 is used for long term storage and analysis of events in Utapi.
+In Warp 10 parlance each event is a `measure` consisting of a timestamp, `class`, key value pair `labels`, and an associated value.